CommanderBubble/Input-Validator/README.md

 Input-Validator is a simple collection of routines that can be used to get user input from the console in a relatively safe manner.

-As this is a very simple set of functions, usage is simple: include the files in your project and compile them into it. no library is provided as it is overkill for these functions at this time.
+As this is a very simple set of functions, usage is simple: include the header file in your project. no library is provided as it is overkill for these functions at this time.

 The functions take a number of arguments, and only allow input between the end conditions.